pgaxatte/cloud-workshops/index.rst

         # This is a comment, do not execute this

-* If there is no prompt at the start of the line or just a single ``$``: you must run this command from the bounce server directly
+* If there is no prompt at the start of the line or just a single ``$``: you must run this command from the lab server directly

     .. code:: shell

-        # This command is to be run from the bounce server:
+        # This command is to be run from the lab server:
         echo "This is a test"

         # This one two, without the leading `$`